 This collection of graphs charts anonymous data from 2,800 practices across all 50 states, showing how COVID-19 has affected their practices.
 We’re providing them to all ODs to give a clear picture of the state of the industry in this key moment.

-This data is updated weekly.
+This data is updated monthly.
 The graphs show weekly reports on how practices across the US are seeing their patient flows and revenues impacted by the Coronavirus pandemic.

 We suggest that readers pay close attention to the relative changes and trends in order to understand how optometry practices are being affected by the Coronavirus.

 Last updated on 10/12/20.
 Bookmark this page to see new insights every month.
 Data for the current week is typically incomplete.

-New patient bookings continue their upward trend, and the comparison between total exams in 2019 compared to 2020 is up another 20%, showing that we're only down 37% from last year, a huge change from the record lows just over 1 month ago, when practices were experiencing a 91% decrease in total exam volume comparing 2019-2020.
+New patient bookings continued their upward trend through the summer.
+August's numbers showed a huge change from the record lows of April, when practices were experiencing a 91% decrease in total exam volume comparing 2019-2020.

 We will continue to provide updates over the next few weeks.
 Expect significant changes on a weekly basis due to the ongoing updates in both policy, behavior, and the speed at which new information is collected and disseminated to the public.